 History and Evolution of Fuzzy Tennis Balls

 This history of tennis dates back to the 12th century.
 Its invention occurred at Louis- X’s court in France.
-Back then it refers to as real tennis.
+Then it refers to as real tennis balls.
 Simple wool strips folded into a tight ball were the earliest balls to exist.
 Even royalty, though, was somewhat aware of aerodynamics.
 Leather or fabric covering is present in the past to keep it.

 The design of tennis balls has undergone significant changes over the years.
 The notable development was the introduction of the fuzzy exterior.
 As the game of tennis evolved, the balls met the demands of both casual and competitive players.